web-deps/odom/docs/quick-start.md

 Open the HTML file in the browser.
 You should be able to see a button with the text "Say Hello" on the page.
 Let us look at each step we took to make this happen:

-1. Create markup: First, we created HTML markup and put in the variable `markup`.
-For more details about using markup in Acom, refer to [`markup`](./api/create-component/utils.md#markup).
+1. __Create Markup__: First, we created HTML markup and put in the variable `markup`.
-2. Create options: The second thing we did was create an object and added our markup in it.
+2. __Create Options__: The second thing we did was create an object and added our markup in it.
 We then put the object in the variable `options`.
-For more information about `options`, refer to [`options`](./api/create-component/create-component.md#options).
-3. Create component: We created a component (`HelloWorld`) using `Acom.createComponent`.
+3. __Create Component__: We created a component (`HelloWorld`) using `Acom.createComponent`.
 The `options` object we created earlier was used as the only parameter to `Acom.createComponent`. `Acom.createComponent` is asynchronous.
 That is why we used the keyword `await` when calling it.
 Also notice that our entire code is wrapped in an asynchronous IIFE (indicated by the `async` keyword).
 This was done to enable us to use the `await` keyword in the code inside it.
-4. Render component: Finally, we rendered our component to the DOM by calling `HelloWorld.render`.
+4. __Render Component__: Finally, we rendered our component to the DOM by calling `HelloWorld.render`.
 The parameter to `HelloWorld.render` was a CSS selector corresponding to the element (`main#hello-world`) we wished to replace with our component.

 ### Adding Styles